mehrnooshbahmani/liberte/README.md

     "outDir": "./dist/",
     ...}
 ```

-4.run this command in terminal
+5.Run this command in terminal
 ```bash
    npm run liberte
 ```
-5.if you have webpack config from before, liberte keep your config as a comment, so you can uncomment yours and add them again
+6.If you have babelrc and webpack config from before, liberte keep your config as a comment, so you can uncomment yours and add them again
 ## 🚀 About Me
 I'm a front end developer...